stewart-lab/CHARTS/README.md

 These datasets may be populated using your favorite programming language.
 We use Python's [h5py](http://www.h5py.org) package for dealing with HDF5 files.

+#### Add the metadata for new tumors

+For each new tumor added to the dataset, update the tumor metadata file located at `charts_db/tumor_metadata.json` to include information describing this tumor.
+This JSON file maps each tumor name to its characteristics.
+Currently, the following entries are required for each tumor:
+* `cancer_type`: An english description of the cancer type (e.g. melanoma).
+* `cancer_type_abbrev`: The TCGA abbreviation for the cancer type (from [https://gdc.cancer.gov/resources-tcga-users/tcga-code-tables/tcga-study-abbreviations](https://gdc.cancer.gov/resources-tcga-users/tcga-code-tables/tcga-study-abbreviations)).

 #### Running the computational pipeline

 Once the data is loaded in the database, the CHARTS pipeline can then be executed.
 The CHARTS pipeline is implemented via the Snakemake pipeline specified in `charts_pipeline/Snakefile`.